ldgalvan/glucoseformer/README.md

 ![CGM data](patient_counts_distribution.png)

 From this chart, we can see there is a fair amount of diverse data.
 Still, to avoid potential overfitting to patients with more abundant data, we chose a non-overlapping scheme in processing our sequences.

-To avoid potential overfitting to the patient's with more abundant data, we chose a non-overlapping scheme in processing our sequences.

 Key observation #2: Both Basal and Bolus insulin dose amounts and frequency were reported in the dataset as well.
 To visualize this, we can plot vertical lines over every bolus/basal event